-The fastest way to travel between the two is by flight.
-According to Skyscanner, the average flight time is 2 hours and 30 minutes.
+The fastest way to travel between the two is by plane.
+According to Skyscanner, the average flight time is 2 hours, 30 minutes.
 There are six airlines operating direct flights (Cathay Dragon, China Eastern, Hainan Airlines, and others) and between them, they facilitate about 138 flights per week.

 When Is the Best Time to Travel to Shanghai?

-The cheapest time to fly to Shanghai is in March, when it costs about as much as a high-speed train ticket ($150).
-Otherwise, be prepared to spend upwards of $200 anytime throughout the summer, $500 in January or $600+ in February, when the locals tend to travel most for Chinese New Year.
+The cheapest time to fly to Shanghai is in March when it costs about as much as a high-speed train ticket ($150).
+Otherwise, be prepared to spend upward of $200 anytime throughout the summer, $500 in January, or $600+ in February, when the locals tend to travel most for Chinese New Year.

-April through August are generally the cheapest time to travel and the months that see the most international visitors.
+The period of April through August is generally the cheapest time to travel, which means the city sees the most international visitors.
 However, the weather during this time is less than ideal.
 The heat combined with relentless rain (July is the wettest month) can sometimes lead to near-unbearable humidity.
-October and November are much more comfortable weather-wise and less busy with travelers both domestic and abroad.
+October and November are much more comfortable weather-wise and are less busy with travelers.